Hall of Fame Information

 Submission of names of persons, living or deceased, for election to the Hall of Fame may be made by any interested party.

 If you know a person that you believe qualifies as a candidate for the Petroleum Hall of Fame, please contact the Museum for the nomination procedures and criteria at 432-683-4403, email Archives & Collections Manager or download the nominee criteria HERE.
 Completed nominations may be hand-delivered or mailed to the Museum.
-All nominations were received no later than August 15, 2018 to be considered for the 2019 Petroleum Hall of Fame.
+All nominations should be received no later than September 1, 2018 to be considered for the 2019 Petroleum Hall of Fame.